-- WP descriptions need to match with your (current) TRL 6 status and demonstrate TRL increase. - Does your WP structure consider your business development? - Give enough information at task level to fully understand what you are aiming to do. - Provide a realistic time frame. - Make sure the work plan describes how you fill the existing gaps you mentioned in the 'market' section and will overcome the barriers specified. - Make sure the information about subcontractors is also included in the relevant WP. - Have you considered the risks that could hinder your success?
-Make sure to fill up the risk assessment section according to the guidelines above.
+昌 WP descriptions need to match with your (current) TRL 6 status and demonstrate TRL increase.
+Does your WP structure consider your business development?
+Give enough information at task level to fully understand what you are aiming to do.
+Provide e a realistic time frame. ure the work plan describes how you fill the existing gaps you mentioned in the 'market' and will overcome the barriers specified.
+Make su ure the information about subcontractors is also included in the relevant WP.
+Have yo ou considered the risks that could hinder your success?
+Make sure to fill up the risk

+- Have you considered the fisks that could finder your success?
+Make sure to find p the fisk assessment section according to the guidelines above.
 Some people tend to leave this blank or give a very skeletal answer.
 This will result in a lower grade.
 Also make sure to address all relevant risks: technological and commercial.
 Example: if you develop a speech recognition machine where your competitors reach 90% accuracy and you claim to reach 98%, detail what might prevent you from reaching that level of accuracy. - Risk analysis very important to take this section seriously.
 Show the reader you have given it a serious thought and that you analyzed all the risks and prepared for them.
 Also reflect the mitigation measures in your task action plan.
 Example:

 Risk Category Risk Likelihood Mitigation methods Management Lack of integration within the research teams, areas and WP Medium online evaluation meetings and biannual face-to- face meetings between participants.
 Definition of common specs and operational procedures.
 Financial risks Medium Cost analysis and budget allocation early in the grant agreement.
-Inaccessibility to key research data Bibliography granted by accessing to comprehensive printed and electronic publications provided by all partners.
-Creation of wide-ranging database to train additional data Insufficient computational resources Medium Use of redundant, high-performance computers in all centers.
+Inaccessibility to key research data Low Bibliography granted by accessing to comprehensive printed and electronic publications provided by all partners.
+Creation of wide-ranging database to train sector .
+Generation of additional data Insufficient computational resources Medium Use of redundant, high-performance computers in all centers.
 Distributed and consistent data backup under & revision tools.
 Infrastructure Failure of electronic instrumentation Medium Access to alternative equipment guaranteed by the exhaustive number of resources available at partner institutions.
 Inaccessibility to humans resources/services Low Interviews and consultations early during the grant agreement.
 Delays in the realization of the different tasks/ Inappropriate methodology High Generous time planning.
 Specification of concrete milestones.
 Dedication of additional personnel to work in parallel with the fellow.
 Periodic meetings.
-Elaboration of concretely-scheduled reports and contingency plans (C1.1, C1.2).
+Elaboration of concretely- scheduled reports and contingency plans (C1.1, C1.2).
 Design Unsatisfactory behavior of hardware implementations Medium